Dalmatic: Roman Church

 The dalmatic is a robe with wide sleeves; it reaches to at least the knees or lower.
 In 18th-century vestment fashion, it is customary to slit the under side of the sleeves so that the dalmatic becomes a mantle like a scapular with an opening for the head and two square pieces of the material falling from the shoulder over the upper arm.
 Modern dalmatics tend to be longer and have closed sleeves, with the sides being open below the sleeve.
 The distinctive ornamentation of the vestment consists of two vertical stripes running from the shoulder to the hem; according to Roman usage these stripes are narrow and sometimes united at the bottom by two narrow cross-stripes.
 Outside of Rome the vertical stripes are quite broad and the cross-piece is on the upper part of the garment.
-At a Pontifical High Mass, a dalmatic (usually made of lighter material) is worn by the bishop under the chasuble.
-At solemn papal liturgical occasions the Pope is assisted by two cardinal-deacons vested in a dalmatic and wearing a mitra simplex (simple white mitre).
+At a Pontifical High Mass, a dalmatic (usually made of lighter material) is worn under the chasuble by the bishop; this is called a pontifical dalmatic.
+At solemn papal liturgical occasions, the Pope is assisted by two cardinal-deacons each vested in a dalmatic and wearing a mitra simplex (simple white mitre).

-In the Roman Catholic Church the subdeacons wore a vestment called the tunicle, which was originally distinct from a dalmatic, but by the 17th century the two had become identical, though a tunicle was often less ornamented than a dalmatic, the main difference often being only one horizontal stripe versus the two becoming a deacon's vestment.
+In the Roman Catholic Church, the subdeacons wore a vestment called the tunicle, which was originally distinct from a dalmatic, but by the 17th century the two had become identical, though a tunicle was often less ornamented than a dalmatic, the main difference often being only one horizontal stripe versus the two becoming a deacon's vestment.
 Additionally, unlike deacons, subdeacons do not wear a stole under their tunicle.
 Today, the tunicle is rare in the Roman Catholic Church as only certain authorized clerical societies (such as the Priestly Fraternity of St. Peter) have subdeacons.

 Traditionally the dalmatic was not used in the Roman Rite by deacons during Lent.
 In its place, depending on the point in the liturgy, was worn either a folded chasuble or what was called a broad stole, which represented a rolled-up chasuble.
 This tradition went back to a time at which the dalmatic was still considered an essential secular garment and thus not appropriate to be worn during the penitential season of Lent.